 Chief Executive Officer

 Laurel was recruited to GSMA and arrived in January 2016.
-Her previous positions include Program and Human Resources Management for Lockheed Martin Corporation, Membership and Development Director for the Yosemite Association, and most recently, Executive Director for the Mesa Verde Museum Association.
+Her previous positions include Program and Human Resources Management for Lockheed Martin Corporation, Membership and Development Director for the Yosemite Association, and Executive Director for the Mesa Verde Museum Association.
 As a Rotarian, Laurel works to improve the quality of life for Gatlinburg residents as well as to support international Rotary initiatives.
-She serves on the Public Lands Alliance board of directors and is chair of its Governance committee.
-Laurel graduated from Leadership Sevier in 2017 and is now enrolled in the East Tennessee Regional Leadership Association.
+She is a trustee of the Anna Porter Public Library in Gatlinburg, and she served for eight years on the Public Lands Alliance board of directors.
+Laurel graduated from Leadership Sevier in 2017 and East Tennessee Regional Leadership in 2018.
 She is motivated by her love of our national parks and her recognition that public lands and the agencies that manage them need effective partners now more than ever.
-At GSMA she hopes to find new ways to meet challenges that otherwise might not be addressed due to bureaucratic and political circumstances.
+At GSMA she seeks new ways to meet challenges that otherwise might not be addressed due to bureaucratic and political circumstances.
 “Public lands will only continue to be protected as long as our society considers them to be relevant and meaningful,” said Laurel.
 “The people and businesses who pledge their support to GSMA’s mission have a connection to this place, and it is their interest and stewardship that will preserve this park for future generations.”

 Frances joined GSMA in August of 2017.
-Her background includes editing a monthly magazine for the National Tour Association, serving as director of marketing and communications for a kayak tour operator in Canada and Costa Rica and editing Asheville’s popular arts and culture monthly The Laurel of Asheville.
-She also authored the book Seasons of Letting Go: Most of what I know about truly living I learned by helping someone die.
-At GSMA, Frances is tasked with managing the association’s many creative projects, including books and periodicals like Smokies Life magazine and the Smokies Guide newspaper.
-“Throughout my career, whether focusing on tourism, land or publishing, the people part of my jobs inspires me most,” she said.
-“I love helping a team of creative folks learn how to collaborate and capitalize on one another’s strengths.”
+Her background includes editing a monthly magazine for the National Tour Association, serving as director of marketing and communications for a kayak tour operator in Canada and Costa Rica, and editing Asheville’s popular arts and culture monthly The Laurel of Asheville.
+She also authored the book Seasons of Letting Go: Most of What I Know about Truly Living I Learned by Helping Someone Die.
+At GSMA, Frances is tasked with managing the association’s many creative projects, including books and periodicals like Smokies Life magazine and its sister online publication Smokies LIVE.
+Frances is also GSMA’s representative on Safe Passage: The Pigeon River Gorge Wildlife Crossing Project, helping to make a section of Interstate 40 near the park boundary more permeable for wildlife and safer for people.
+“I love helping a team of creative folks learn how to collaborate and capitalize on one another’s strengths,” she said.

 Lisa Horstman, Lead Publications Specialist